Can't Access Your Own Site? Read This Guide

 Some email providers can be a bit slow at times with their email delivery, and 5 minutes isn't long enough.
 To provide a bit more time, you can use a filter to extend the timeout to as many minutes as you need.

-Firewall block warning, offense triggered, not blocked entirely.
+Firewall block warningoffense triggered, not blocked entirely.
 Still have access to your site admin.
-You were blocked by the ShieldPRO.
-Something in the URL, Form or Cookie data wasn't appropriate.

-If you're a ShieldPRO customer, we highly recommend having auto-unblock link sent by email option turned on.
+If you're a ShieldPRO member, we highly recommend having auto-unblock link sent by email option turned on.
 In this way, when you're still logged in but blocked entirely, you can unblock yourself instantly.

 Regarding firewall, there is an option " Ignore Administrators".
 Not recommended but you can use it if you want.

-Apart from the recommended steps, it would be also good to check your IP source detection settings with Shield
+Apart from the recommended steps, please check your IP source detection settings with Shield

-Security Admin warning, offense triggered, not blocked entirely.
+Security Admin warningoffense triggered, not blocked entirely.
 Failed authentication using Security Admin PIN.
+Follow this guide here.

 You load your ' wp-login.php' page but getting 404 error - can't login at all.